ritobanrc/grade11/ush/ch7_notes/README.md

     - Doesn't want military to turn against citizens
     - Also Saves money, lowers national debt
 * Halts Washington & Adams policy
-* Washington and Adams pay tribute to Barbary governments to protect US merchant ships
+* Washington and Adams paid tribute to **Barbary governments** to protect US merchant ships
+    - Pasha of Tripoli increases the tribute
     - Jefferson doesn't like this, sends naval fleet to island of Tripoli
     - No decisive military victory, realizes that US can't win on open sea (Navy not large enough)
     - Challenges idea of "small military"